 Levels of Subsurface Utility Engineering

-Master Locators uses several different methods to perform these SUE support services, depending the different quality levels of data necessary for the project.
-According to the ASCE Standard 38-02, which is used across the A/E/C industry, there are four different quality levels of data.
+Master Locators uses several different methods to perform these SUE support services, depending on the different quality levels of data necessary for the project.
+According to the ASCE Standard 38-02, which is used across the A/E/C industry.
+There are four different quality levels of data:

 - Level A - Underground Utility Locating (Test Hole): This is the highest confidence level of utility locating, in that each test hole allows for visual confirmation that guarantees the horizontal and vertical location of the utility.
 This is accomplished using nondestructive vacuum excavation to safely expose, measure and map utilities.

 - Level B - Utility Designation: This level of data is collected using geophysical equipment operated from the surface to designate the locations of underground utilities.
 Utilities are marked out and recorded on a map with plan documents.

 - Level C - Visible Surface Feature Utility Survey: Level C data maps out utility surface features by surveying the area and plotting what’s visible above ground.
 It is used to supplement Level B data and update or correct as needed.

 - Level D - Record Research/Data Collection: This level of data is derived from records research or oral history.
 It gives an idea of how congested the area may be, but does not provide specific and accurate detail as to where the paths of the utilities are located.
 Any existing conditions plan which does have a utility level documented on record is automatically considered Level D data by the ASCE 38-02 standard.